On Una Velita,’ Bad Bunny talks about the devastating effects Hurricane Maria has had on his native Puerto Rico and the rest of the Caribbean in 2017.

-The lyrics, in Spanish, describe the beginning of rain and how “a storm is coming.”
-At the end of his first verse, he asks, “Quién nos va a salvar?” drawing out that last word with anguish, as he asks, “Who’s going to save us?”
-Some of the lyrics reference a palm tree, which is also the emblem for the New Progressive Party on the island.
+Translated to “a little candle,” the Spanish lyrics, describe the start of rain and how “a storm is coming,” and at the end of his first verse, the Latin superstar asks, “Quién nos va a salvar?” as he asks, “Who’s going to save us?”
+A portion of the lyrics reference a palm tree, which is also the emblem for the New Progressive Party on the island.
 The tempest crescendos and subsides, and Bad Bunny ends the song with a helium-high voice expressing hope for the sun to rise.

 Pitchfork notes that the song arrives a few weeks ahead of Election Day in November when Puerto Ricans vote for a new governor.
 Bad Bunny has been active in encouraging Puerto Ricans to vote.
 For his concerts on the island in June, he offered two-for-one tickets to fans who purchased admission while showing their voter registrations, according to Remezcla.